 When Jesus ascended into heaven to the Father, the holy Spirit was sent back as the Father’s Ambassador to mankind.
 On that happy Pentecost morning, described in Acts 2, God’s holy Messenger arrived, and those who received God’s Messenger honored God, as well as His Son, by doing so.
 Those who rejected that holy Messenger were damned.

 Regardless of anyone’s position or title, if he refuses the holy Spirit, he dishonors the Father who sent him.
 But not only so; where the Spirit is refused, the Son is also dishonored because the Spirit comes in his name (Jn.
 14:26), and he suffered and died to make the way for the Spirit to be sent.
 Where the Spirit is not welcome, Jesus is disrespected, even if those who reject the Spirit are saying good things about Jesus.
 Those Jews who hated Jesus, you will recall, spoke reverentially of the Father who sent him; they were enemies of God, even as they praised Him and demanded that others do the same.
-The Father Himself described them: “These people draw near to me with their mouth, and honor me with their lips, but their heart is far from me.”
+The Father Himself described them: “This people draw near to me with their mouth and honor me with their lips, but their heart is far from me” (Isa.
+29:13).
 Their rejection of God’s Son proved that their hearts were far from Him, no matter what was coming out of their mouths.
 And people’s rejection of the Spirit proves that their hearts are far from God, too, regardless of how well they speak of Jesus.

 We should reverence this heavenly Ambassador!
 We should welcome him into our lives and give him the seat of honor in our assemblies!
 We should listen to his voice and receive his instruction.
 He alone is able to teach us the things of God and bring us into fellowship with the King of kings.
 If you are ashamed of the Spirit, then you are, in fact, ashamed of Jesus; and in the end, he will be ashamed of you.